An official website of the United States government

 We acknowledge the stress and hardships visa applicants have borne due to reduced operating capacity as a result of COVID and the necessary measures taken to protect health and safety or to comply with local requirements, as well as COVID-related limitations on their travel or visa issuance.
 We also recognize the importance of each visa category.
 However, during the pandemic, U.S. Embassies worldwide have been forced to make difficult decisions regarding how our consular sections should prioritize visa applications as they operate at limited capacity and work through a backlog of visa cases.
 We thank all past, current, and future visa applicants for their continued patience and understanding.

-A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship or nationality.
+A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport.

-Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel under the Visa Waiver Program.
-The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.
-If you cannot find what you are looking for here, please visit Travel.State.gov for additional information.
+The Visa section of this website is about U.S. visas for foreign citizens and nationals to travel to the United States.
+Visit Travel.State.gov for additional information.

-Note: U.S. citizens do not need a U.S. visa for travel to the United States, but when planning travel abroad a U.S. citizen may need a visa issued by the embassy or consulate of the country they wish to visit.
+Note: U.S. citizens do not need a U.S. visa for travel to the United States.
+When planning travel abroad a U.S. citizen may need a visa issued by the embassy or consulate of the country they wish to visit.

 Treaty Trader & Investor Visas